Log of changes | ||

 A brief description of why the study is important, and what the aims or objectives are.

-It is likely that there are several pieces of information that are relevant to write but are rather matter-of-fact in nature and need no further explanation.
-These parameters may include:
+Likely, there are several relevant pieces of information which are rather matter-of-fact in nature and need no further explanation:

-• A list the registries to be used.
+- A list of registries to be used.

-• Study period and recruitment period: if these are specified exactly once, they only need to be changed once in the document if they are revised while running the study.
+- Study-, recruitment-, washout-, … periods: if these are specified exactly once in the document, they only need to be changed once if they are revised while conducting the study.

-• If the independent variable of primary interest is continuous, consider specifying the reference value.
-E.g., comparing risk of dementia for different eGFR-values, with a value of 60 mL/min/1.73m2 as the reference
+- If the exposure is continuous, consider specifying the reference value.
+E.g., when comparing risk of dementia for different eGFR-values, a value of 75 mL/min/1.73m2 could be used as the reference.

-List in detail how the study population is derived from the raw registry data.
-This will often require defining an index date from raw data (make sure it is clear what the index date is), and then a series of in- and exclusion criteria to be applied on this index date.6
+Specify step-by-step how the study population should be derived from the raw registry data.
+This will often require defining an index date from raw data (make sure it is clear what the index date is), and then a series of in- and exclusion criteria to be applied on this index date.10

 Prepare a figure shell for a flowchart, and make sure the order of the criteria in the figure aligns with the order the criteria are listed in the text.
-In some situations it can be relevant to leave out some of the steps used to go from raw data to an index date from the flowchart, however, all exclusion criteria that are applied after the index date is defined should be included in the flowchart by default.
+Sometimes, it can be relevant to leave out some steps used to go from raw data to an index date from the flowchart.11 However, all exclusion criteria that are applied subsequent to defining the index date should be included in the flowchart.

 Depending on the study design, different types of variables are necessary to define.
-A table of codes to be used for the individual variable should always be supplied.
-This table can be a separate file or an appendix within the same document.
-(See also Section 2.12 below.)
+A table of codes to be used for the individual variable should always be provided.
+This table can be a separate file or an appendix within the SAP.
+(See also Section 2.11 below.)

 Some variables will likely have different roles, and it might be relevant to have separate paragraphs outlining (as relevant):